 Not far from the church, are the remnants of Bucoleon Palace.
 Part of the Great Palace of Constantinople complex, Bucoleon was the power seat of the early Byzantine emperors.
 Now all that remains of the palace is a fragment of a single wall pierced by enormous windows with marble frames and some traces of a balcony that looked out to the sea.

 Address: Bereketzade, Galata kulesi, 34421 Beyoğlu/İstanbul

-The last defensive installation of Constantinople was the great iron chain that could be stretched out across the Golden Horn to prevent enemy ships from entering the harbor.
+The last defensive installation of Constantinople was the great iron chain that could be stretched out across the Golden Horn to prevent enemy ships from entering the harbour.
 The northern end of the chain was anchored at the original Galata Tower that was destroyed during the sack of Constantinople in 1203.
 The chain, or rather a part of it, can still be found in the Archaeological Museum in Istanbul.

-Later, in the fourteenth century, the new Galata Tower was built on the northern side of Golden Horn.
+Later, in the fourteenth century, the new Galata Tower was built on the northern side of the Golden Horn.
 This tower has survived to this day and has become one of the most iconic landmarks of Istanbul.

 Standing on the shore of the Marmara sea I could easily imagine the view that greeted the ancient seafarers as they arrived at the port of Constantinople.
-The magnificent Bucoleon palace rising right out of the sea framed by the monolithic walls, the great dome of Hagia Sophia towering above them.
+The magnificent Bucoleon palace rising right out of the sea framed by the monolithic Constantinople walls, the great dome of Hagia Sophia towering above them.